DRBD

+Distributed Replicated Block Device (DRBD) is a distributed replicated storage system for the Linux platform.
+It mirrors block devices between multiple hosts, functioning transparently to applications on the host systems.
+This replication can involve any type of block device, such as hard drives, partitions, RAID setups, or logical volumes.

-DRBD is a distributed replicated storage system for the Linux platform.
-It is implemented as a kernel driver, several userspace management applications, and some shell scripts.
+DRBD is implemented as a kernel driver, several userspace management applications, and some shell scripts.
 DRBD is traditionally used in high availability (HA) computer clusters, but beginning with DRBD version 9, it can also be used to create larger software defined storage pools with a focus on cloud integration.

-A DRBD device is a DRBD block device that refers to a logical block device in a logical volume schema.

 The DRBD software is free software released under the terms of the GNU General Public License version 2.

 DRBD is part of the Lisog open source stack initiative.

 Mode of operation

 DRBD layers logical block devices (conventionally named /dev/drbdX, where X is the device minor number) over existing local block devices on participating cluster nodes.
 Writes to the primary node are transferred to the lower-level block device and simultaneously propagated to the secondary node(s).
 The secondary node(s) then transfers data to its corresponding lower-level block device.
 All read I/O is performed locally unless read-balancing is configured.

 Should the primary node fail, a cluster management process promotes the secondary node to a primary state.
 This transition may require a subsequent verification of the integrity of the file system stacked on top of DRBD, by way of a filesystem check or a journal replay.
 When the failed ex-primary node returns, the system may (or may not) raise it to primary level again, after device data resynchronization.
 DRBD's synchronization algorithm is efficient in the sense that only those blocks that were changed during the outage must be resynchronized, rather than the device in its entirety.

 DRBD is often deployed together with the Pacemaker or Heartbeat cluster resource managers, although it does integrate with other cluster management frameworks.
 It integrates with virtualization solutions such as Xen, and may be used both below and on top of the Linux LVM stack.

 DRBD allows for load-balancing configurations, allowing both nodes to access a particular DRBD in read/write mode with shared storage semantics.
 A multiple primary (multiple read/write nodes) configuration requires the use of a distributed lock manager.

+Since 2018 DRBD can also be leveraged in the block storage management software LINSTOR for replication between different nodes and to provide block storage devices to users and applications.